tarantool/doc/sphinx/book/box/index.rst

    The two ordinary index types are 'tree' which is the default, and 'hash' which must be unique and which may be faster or smaller.
 The third type is 'bitset' which is not unique and which works best for combinations of binary values.
-The fourth type is 'rtree' which is not unique and which, instead of 'STR' or 'NUM' values, works with arrays.
+The fourth type is 'rtree' which is not unique and which works with arrays, instead of 'string' or 'unsigned' values.

 The existence of indexes does not affect the syntax of data-change requests, but does cause select requests to have more variety.